korseby/container-ecomet/tutorial/README.md

 ![mtbls520_workflow](mtbls520_instructions_01.jpg)
 Fig. 1: Running the module "mtbls520_01_mtbls_download".

-After the download has been completed successfully, data from the dataset has to be imported into Galaxy.
-In order to proceed, please click on the module "mtbls520_02_extract" in the left pane (Fig. 2).
-Please choose the dataset you have just downloaded as input.
+After the download has been completed successfully (Fig. 2), click on the module "mtbls520_02_extract" in the left pane to import the data from the dataset into Galaxy (Fig. 3).
+Choose the dataset you have just downloaded as input.
 When you click on the button "Execute", the data acquired in positive mode will be extracted and imported into the Galaxy history.

 ![mtbls520_workflow](mtbls520_instructions_02.jpg)
-Fig. 2: Successful run of the module "mtbls520_02_extract"
+Fig. 2: Successful run of the module "mtbls520_01_mtbls_download"

 ![mtbls520_workflow](mtbls520_instructions_03.jpg)
 Fig. 3: Data extraction

-After the data has been imported (which can take up several minutes), click on the “Workflow” tab on the upper pane.
+It will take several minutes to import the data.
+Next, click on the “Workflow” tab on the upper pane.
 A new screen appears, which shows all workflows shared to you (Fig. 4).
 In order to process the MTBLS520 workflow, you need to import the workflow into Galaxy.
 Please click on the "upload" button as indicated in Fig. 4.
 A new window will appear.
 Please enter the following address in the field named "Galaxy workflow URL":

 ```https://raw.githubusercontent.com/korseby/container-mtbls520/master/galaxy/mtbls520_workflow.ga```